A-series vs. A-plus engines

 - Insert the ball bearing, then the spring and capture it all with the dome nut.

 - Screw the adjuster all the way out and start the engine.
-Watch the pressure gauge closely: if it reads: >60 PSI, shut the engine down and take another coil off the spring; ~55 PSI, close enough, you've earned your brew; <50 but>20 psi, go to the engine and screw in the bolt until the gauge reads 50 PSI; <20 PSI, you've buggered a spring and you need to find another one!
-Mine ended up needing 4 coils cut off, but I started with 3.
+Watch the pressure gauge closely: if it reads: >60 PSI, shut the engine down and take another coil off the spring; ~55 PSI, close enough, you've earned your brew;20 psi, go to the engine and screw in the bolt until the gauge reads 50 PSI;

 - Once you've set the pressure you want, I recommend 50 PSI, set the lock nut.